-“Frame your portrait, then take about fifty steps back and shoot wide, incorporating the rich environment of the season into your photograph and letting the child be very small in the frame,” she says.
+“Frame your portrait, then take about 50 steps back and shoot wide, incorporating the rich environment of the season into your photograph and letting the child be very small in the frame,” she said.

 8. Consider every fall activity.

-Wyatt says that, while she’s a lover of pumpkins and leaves, it’s important to remember the moments in fall that make up everyday life.
+Wyatt said that, while she’s a lover of pumpkins and leaves, it’s important to remember the moments in fall that make up everyday life.

 “Aside from the weather, the most dramatic change fall brings to our family is returning to school.
-Capturing morning bus stop antics, after school snacks, and the dreaded homework are all a part of documenting fall,” says Wyatt.
+Capturing morning bus stop antics, after-school snacks, and the dreaded homework are all a part of documenting fall.”

-“For our family, fall also means soccer season,” adds Wyatt.
+“For our family, fall also means soccer season,” Wyatt adde.
 “Along with the obvious action shots, I try to remember to capture the sidelines, where so many emotions take place.
 High fives, hugs, and lots of smiles all make for wonderful images, as does that exhausted, after-practice face for which all parents are grateful.”

 9. Brighten the shot with a pop of color.

-Jessica Drossin, a photographer from Burbank, California, says the most important way to capture beautiful images in any season is to make it fun and to listen to your child.
+Jessica Drossin, a photographer from Burbank, Calif., says the most important way to capture beautiful images in any season is to make it fun and to listen to your child.

 “Instead of stiff grouping and awkward smiles, put your kids in situations where they will forget the camera and show off their true spirit as they discover nature, play with a sibling or cuddle a pet,” says Drossin.